VOLUME 10, ISSUE 3

 B.R.
 Cohn Winery & Olive Oil Company

 Veteran winemaker Tom Montgomery joined B.R.
-Cohn Winery in 2003 and is crafting an outstanding Russian River Valley Pinot Noir sourced from several top vineyards in that region.
+Cohn Winery in 2003 after 20 years of making wine in Napa, and is crafting an outstanding Russian River Valley Pinot Noir sourced from several top vineyards in that region, and a Sangiacomo Vineyard Chardonnay.

 The wines are available on the winery website.
 The tasting room, housed in a building once used as a stagecoach stop for Wells Fargo, is open daily and tours are offered by appointment (800-330-4064, ext 124).